NWI took part in the Munich Security Conference

 NWI at MSC 2024.

-2025 will be the 61st annual MSC and it is taking place soon after the fall of the Assad regime in Syria, the return of Donald Trump to the seat of the Presidency in the USA, and the announcement of a long-awaited ceasefire in Gaza.
-At the same time, a brutal war continues to rage in Ukraine, and violence and conflict are on the rise in South Sudan and the DRC.
-Support for Syria, ensuring a lasting ceasefire in the Middle East, and initiating peace negotiations in Ukraine are expected to be heavily discussed topics.
+2025 was the 61st annual MSC and it took place soon after the fall of the Assad regime in Syria, the return of the former US president Trump to the White House, and the announcement of a long-awaited ceasefire in Gaza.
+At the same time, a brutal war continued to rage in Ukraine, and violence and conflict were on the rise in South Sudan and the DRC.
+Support for Syria, ensuring a lasting ceasefire in the Middle East, and initiating peace negotiations in Ukraine were expected to be heavily discussed topics.

-Nobel Peace laureates Oleksandra Matviichuk (Ukraine) and Tawakkol Karman (Yemen) will lead NWI’s participation at the MSC 2025.
+Nobel Peace laureates Oleksandra Matviichuk (Ukraine) and Tawakkol Karman (Yemen) led NWI’s participation at the MSC 2025.

-Through a variety of engagements in the main conference, side events and meetings, NWI will highlight and advocate for the following:
+Through a variety of engagements in the main conference, side events and meetings, NWI highlighted and advocated for the following:

 Oleksandra Matviichuk, Nobel Peace Prize laureate (Ukraine)